gerauf/uoi/README.md

 As a UF
 So I don't pay twice (or more)
-I want to be protected from this
+I want to be protected from paying more than once

 As a UF
 When i become a GP
-I don't want to receive spam
+I don't want to recieve spam with notifications
 ```